‘Beware The Slenderman’ Documentary On HBO: Who Are Anissa Weier And Morgan Geyser?

 — GQ Magazine (@GQMagazine) January 24, 2017

-GQ calls the Slender Man case the “modern parent’s worst-case scenario,” in terms of access to the internet and all of the horrible information and ideas that young children can access even with the strictest parent controls and careful parenting.
+GQ calls the Slender Man case the “modern parent’s worst-case scenario” in terms of access to the internet, and all of the horrible information and ideas that young children can access even with the strictest parent controls and careful parenting.

 When Morgan Geyser’s mom, Angie Geyser, was asked if there were any signs from her daughter’s childhood that something wasn’t right, she brought up a time when she watched the movie Bambi with Morgan.
 Rather than showing compassion and getting upset over the death of Bambi’s mother, she excitedly cheered for Bambi to run away from the hunters and save himself.
 While Bambi’s mother dying is one of the saddest moments in the history of Disney animation, Morgan didn’t get upset over the death scene nor did she shed any tears.

-Morgan Geyser suffers from mental illness according to Angie and shouldn’t be tried as an adult for the attempted murder of Bella Leutner.
-The documentary revealed that Morgan is suffering from undiagnosed schizophrenia and that the illness caused her to believe that Slenderman is real.
+Morgan Geyser suffers from mental illness, according to Angie, and she shouldn’t be tried as an adult for the attempted murder of Bella Leutner.
+The documentary revealed that Morgan is suffering from undiagnosed schizophrenia, and the illness caused her to believe that Slenderman is real.
 Morgan’s father, Matt Geyser, also suffers from schizophrenia and shared his experience in struggling with the mental illness as well.

 Revisiting Creepypasta, the social horror craze that launched Slenderman: https://t.co/pSDoeNZRZq pic.twitter.com/LQ2fY1BOry